netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 SCION layer, they may cause memory exhaustion.

-Mitigation: do not store state in the SCION layer, or implement a way to clean up state without affecting valid connection.
+Mitigation: do not store state in the SCION layer, or implement a way to clean up state without affecting a valid connection.

 ### Traffic Redirection to Different AS